 TeleMega includes four additional programmable pyro channels.
 The Ignitor tab shows whether each of them has continuity.
 If an ignitor has a low resistance, then the voltage measured here will be close to the pyro battery voltage.
-A value greater than 3.2V is required for a 'GO' status.
+A value greater than 3.2V is required for a GO status.

+11.2.
 Save Flight Data

 The altimeter records flight data to its internal flash memory.
-TeleMetrum data is recorded at a much higher rate than the telemetry system can handle, and is not subject to radio drop-outs.
+Data logged on board is recorded at a much higher rate than the telemetry system can handle, and is not subject to radio drop-outs.
 As such, it provides a more complete and precise record of the flight.
-The 'Save Flight Data' button allows you to read the flash memory and write it to disk.
+The Save Flight Data button allows you to read the flash memory and write it to disk.

-Clicking on the 'Save Flight Data' button brings up a list of connected flight computers and TeleDongle devices.
+Clicking on the Save Flight Data button brings up a list of connected flight computers and TeleDongle devices.
 If you select a flight computer, the flight data will be downloaded from that device directly.
 If you select a TeleDongle device, flight data will be downloaded from a flight computer over radio link via the specified TeleDongle.
-See the chapter on Controlling An Altimeter Over The Radio Link for more information.
+See Section A.3, "Controlling An Altimeter Over The Radio Link" for more information.